frontendpatterns/frontendpatterns.dev/src/content/patterns/websocket-integration.md

 ## Solution

-Apply the WebSocket Integration pattern by establishing persistent connections for real-time bidirectional communication, and reinforce it with concise examples or tests.
+Establish persistent connections for real-time bidirectional communication.
 For example, let a `useOrders` hook own the network call while an `OrdersTable` component simply renders rows.